wlj89/SFCI/README.md

 # SFCI

+This repository conatins the codes and the electron-electron integrals required to reproduce the results in _Sparse Full Configuration Interaction_.
-A package for sparse full configuration interaction (SFCI).
+!A package for sparse full configuration interaction (SFCI).

 ## Usage